Plumsail/forms-docs/SharePoint/how-to/link-to-form.rst

 Examples
 -----------------------------------------------------

-Also, you might be interested in how to move new SharePoint form page to another location.
+Also, you may want to know how to move new SharePoint form page to another location.
 Find out how to do it :doc:`here </examples/newform-page>`.